 A: The history of land-based mining has led to many tragedies, and sadly poor leadership continues among many leading companies, exacerbating damage to communities and the environment.
 I strongly believe that the lowest environmental cost resources were developed long ago, forcing mining companies to go into increasingly sensitive and biodiverse regions on land.

 The time is ripe for new thinking and new ways of developing the critical resources for a healthy global community to function, while minimizing the consequences to the planet as a whole.
-I believe the science is already showing that the best choice for the planet will likely include producing battery metals from seafloor rocks.
+The science appears to indicate that the best future for the planet will likely include producing battery metals from seafloor polymetallic nodules.

 Deep-sea minerals provide us choice and allow us to make clear comparisons of the net benefits and net harms from continuing to overexploit land-based resources, versus the net costs and benefits of developing deep-sea resources.
 I am very proud to be part of a leading team that is considering these tradeoffs with rigorous environmental science.